 Building on the regression results in the previous section, we start by providing a decomposition analysis to asses the relative importance of the childcare and occupational channels for generating gender gaps in the impact of the pandemic.
 Given the results of Regression (4), the decomposition answers the following question: how much of the pandemic-induced change in the gender gap can be explained by the presence of children, and how much is due to industry and occupational effects?
-We apply this decomposition to the population of workers who were employed on the eve of the pandemic.
+We apply this decomposition to the population of workers who were employed on the eve of the pandemic.16

 An intuitive way to understand our decomposition is as follows: for each individual, we use the regression results in (4) to predict their pandemic-induced change in labor supply.
 Given the specification, this will depend on their gender, the presence of children, and their occupation.
-We then calculate the pandemic-induced change in the gender gap as the difference in the average change in labor supply for women and the average change in labor supply for women and the average change in labor supply for men (in logs).
-Consequently, the aggregate change will depend on the micro effects (the estimated parameters $\theta_2$ , $\theta_3$ , and $\theta_5$ ) and the joint distribution of characteristics-specifically gender, children, and occupations-in the population.
-For example, the contribution of the childcare channel is the larger the more workers have a child.
-For our analysis we use the distribution of characteristics in the pre-pandemic data (i.e., $D_t = 0$ ).
-The decomposition then assigns aggregate changes associated with $\theta_5$ to the labor demand channel.
-The childcare channel captures contributions from $\theta_2$ and $\theta_3$ relative to the effect on those with no kids.
-The residual accounts for any widening in the gender gap among workers with no kids that is not explained by occupation effects ( $\theta{3,none}$ ).
+We then calculate the pandemic-induced change in the gender gap as the difference in the average change in labor supply for women and the average change in labor supply for men (in logs).
+Consequently, the aggregate change will depend on the micro effects (the estimated parameters θ_2 , θ_3 , and θ_5) and the joint distribution of characteristics-specifically gender, children, and occupations-in the population.
+For example, the contribution of the childcare channel is larger when more workers have a child.
+For our analysis we use the distribution of characteristics in the pre-pandemic data (i.e., $D_t = 0$).
+The decomposition then assigns aggregate changes associated with θ_5 to the labor demand channel.
+The childcare channel captures contributions from θ_2 and θ_3 relative to the effect on those with no kids.
+The residual accounts for any widening in the gender gap among workers with no kids that is not explained by occupation effects ($\theta{3,\text{none}}$).
 Details on the derivation and implementation of this decomposition are provided in Appendix D.